Back to Directory

 Community engagement

-Gabriel is an Honorary Research Fellow at the Royal Brisbane and Women’s Hospital, where he collaborates on a research project investigating motor unit behaviour in individuals living with MND.
+Gabriel is an Honorary Research Fellow at the Royal Brisbane and Women’s Hospital, where he collaborates on a research project investigating motor neuron function in individuals living with MND.

 Supervision